MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 # Dataflow Gen2 with CI/CD and Git integration support (Preview)

 Dataflow Gen2 now supports Continuous Integration/Continuous Deployment (CI/CD) and Git integration.
 This feature allows you to create, edit, and manage dataflows in a Git repository that's connected to your fabric workspace.
 Additionally, you can use the deployment pipelines feature to automate the deployment of dataflows from your workspace to other workspaces.
-Also, you can use the Fabric Create, Read, Update, Delete, and List (CRUDL) API to manage Dataflow Gen2.
 This article goes deeper into how to use Dataflow Gen2 with CI/CD and Git integration in Fabric Data Factory.

 ## New features

 With Dataflow Gen2 (CI/CD preview), you can now:

-- Enjoy Git integration support for Dataflow Gen2.
+- Leverage Git integration support for Dataflow Gen2.
 - Use the deployment pipelines feature to automate the deployment of dataflows from your workspace to other workspaces.
 - Use the Fabric settings and scheduler to refresh and edit settings for Dataflow Gen2.
 - Create your Dataflow Gen2 directly into a workspace folder.